yiisoft/yii2-app-advanced/docs/guide/start-installation.md

 ## Requirements

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application template is that your Web server supports PHP 5.4.0.

 ## Installing using Composer

-If you do not have [Composer](http://getcomposer.org/), follow the instructions in the [Installing Yii](start-installation.md#installing-via-composer) section to install it.
+If you do not have [Composer](http://getcomposer.org/), follow the instructions in the [Installing Yii](https://github.com/yiisoft/yii2/blob/master/docs/guide/start-installation.md#installing-via-composer) section of the definitive guide to install it.

 With Composer installed, you can then install the application using the following commands: